levavft/AHKLatex/README.md

 # AHKLatex
 An AHK script that converts common latex commands to their equivalent Unicode.

+This script is made with lyx users in mind.
+If you're a lyx user and encounter unexpected behaviour, please create an issue.

 Running the script:
 To be able to run AHKLatex.ahk, you need to install autohotkey v1.1 link - https://autohotkey.com/download/